 Being on good terms with your neighbors is important, but sometimes it can be difficult.
 A common issue is that a neighbor’s tree may encroach onto your property.

-For various reasons (fire safety, pest invasion, or safety to your children), you would like them to limb their tree.
+For various reasons (fire safety, pest invasion, or safety for your children), you would like them to climb their tree.

 How might you (politely) ask for this to be put into motion?
 Try to talk to your neighbor, first.

-Explain the issue, and ask if they would mind letting you know by when they believe they could limb the tree.
+Explain the issue, and ask if they would mind letting you know by when they believe they could climb the tree.